mennanist/Azure-Text-To-Speech/README.md

     class TextToSpeech(object):

-purpose of __init__ method is to initialize the values of instance members for the object. subscription_key will later be defined when the class is called on in the code. tts prompts the user to enter their own values and timesstr records time to name your audio file later.
+purpose of __init__ method is to initialize the values of instance members for the object. and subscription_key will later be defined when the class is called on in the code. tts prompts the user to enter their own values (what they want to convert from text to speech) and timesstr records time to name your audio file later.

     def __init__(self, subscription_key):
         self.subscription_key = subscription_key